-My first job in the restaurant business was as a dish/pot washer at a local diner.
-I was encouraged to get my cleaning done quickly so that the owners could teach me to prep and even cook.
-I was interested in learning.
+One of my first jobs in the restaurant industry was as a dishwasher/pot washer at a local diner.
+I worked hard to get my cleaning done quickly because the owners were generous enough to teach me how to prep—and eventually cook.
+I was eager to learn, and they were happy to share their knowledge.

 Holiday Lasagna